Ivy (song): Composition and lyrics

 "Ivy" is an indie rock and futuristic R&B song, with the track employing "heady guitar work" Ocean had previously displayed an admiration for.
 The track has been described as a "guitar pop reverie" and a "minimalist guitar chug", featuring "chiming" palm-muted power chords "doused in crystalline tones" and no percussion.
 The track depicts an "avant-R&B tale of heartbreak [sung] over distorted electric guitar", and incorporates the soul and rock of Ocean's earlier work with a hip hop sensibility.
 The "shimmery" guitar intertwines with Ocean's vocals, forming a "snake space" described as "mesmerizing".
 The track's only other musical element is a subtly propulsive bass line.
+The guitar's melody was produced and arranged by Rostam Batmanglij (formerly of the band Vampire Weekend), who was inspired by the song "Under Control" by The Strokes.
 The track's use of guitar has been compared to the indie rock of Alex G, with the "sheer force" of Ocean's voice differentiating the song from other "intimate strummers".
 The guitar tone emphasises Ocean's word "dreaming", which is repeated in a high-pitched squeal as the track concludes, with Ocean's vocals being compared to Prince.
 The track then features multiple seconds of indeterminate background noise, symbolising how "messiness both fucks with grace and makes it possible".
 The song has been compared to "Usher singing for Deerhunter", in relation to its incorporation of indie rock and R&B.

 The track has been described as a "ballad of reflection and regret".
 It features Ocean reminiscing "poignantly" and nostalgically about lost youth, innocence, love and sex, with the repeated lyric "I thought that I was dreaming when you said you loved me" plaintively addressing someone whose heart was broken by the narrator.
 The line "the feeling still deep down is good" highlights the ultimately worthwhile nature of the relationship.
 The song has been likened to "a diary entry where a long-buried memory surges back into his mind in bits and pieces", with the "bittersweet angst" being compared to Brian Wilson, "mourn[ing]" that "We'll never be those kids again".
 Ocean's voice is digitally manipulated such that he sounds younger, in order to capture the time period the track evokes.